WildanGhaly/Mahasiswa-Leveling-Monolith/README.md

 6. **Many More**:
 This application also provides other interesting features that can be explored by users.

+## New features
+1. Generate a unique code for registration on RestClient that is stored in soap.
+2. Can display the code in the user profile
+3. Fix some security issues such as passwords are now hashed and login queries are prepared in advance.
+4. Every time a user completes a quest, they will get points that can be used to buy merch at RestClient.
+These points are stored in soap.

 ## Requirement

 This project built using: